Joystream/helpdesk/tools/cli/README.md

 - `/Users/<Username>/Library/Application Support/joystream-cli` (Mac OS)

 For each command, try `--help` for info on `args` and `options`.
 For an overview of all `help` outputs, and more info on the CLI, go [here](https://github.com/Joystream/joystream/tree/master/cli).

+## Helpful Links

+ - For detailed step-by-step guide on how to use `joystream-cli` based on the example of uploading videos using a Windows machine refer to this guide on [medium](https://cyberguy23.medium.com/how-to-upload-videos-to-joystream-from-windows-1dad195956a1) from cyberguy